Khedivate of Egypt: Tewfik and the loss of Sudan

 Isma'il was succeeded by his eldest son Tewfik, who, unlike his younger brothers, had not been educated in Europe.
 He pursued a policy of closer relations with Britain and France but his authority was undermined in a rebellion led by his war minister, Urabi Pasha, in 1882.
 Urabi took advantage of violent riots in Alexandria to seize control of the government and temporarily depose Tewfik.

 British naval forces shelled and captured Alexandria, and an expeditionary force under General Sir Garnet Wolseley was formed in England.
 The British army landed in Egypt soon afterwards and defeated Urabi's army in the Battle of Tel el-Kebir.
 Urabi was tried for treason and sentenced to death, but the sentence was commuted to exile.
 After the revolt, the Egyptian army was reorganized on a British model and commanded by British officers.

 Meanwhile, a religious rebellion had broken out in the Sudan, led by Muhammad Ahmed, who proclaimed himself the Mahdi.
 The Mahdist rebels had seized the regional capital of Kordofan and annihilated two British-led expeditions sent to quell it.
 The British soldier-adventurer Charles George Gordon, an ex-governor of the Sudan, was sent to the Sudanese capital, Khartoum, with orders to evacuate its minority of European and Egyptian inhabitants.
 Instead of evacuating the city, Gordon prepared for a siege and held out from 1884 to 1885.
 However, Khartoum eventually fell, and he was killed.

 The British Gordon Relief Expedition was delayed by several battles and was thus unable to reach Khartoum and save Gordon.
 The fall of Khartoum resulted in the proclamation of an Islamic state, ruled over first by the Mahdi and then by his successor Khalifa Abdullahi.

 Reconquest of the Sudan

-In 1896, during the reign of Tewfik's son, Abbas II, a massive Anglo-Egyptian force, under the command of General Herbert Kitchener, began the reconquest of the Sudan.
-The Mahdists were defeated in the battles of Abu Hamid and Atbara.
-The campaign was concluded with the Anglo-Egyptian victory of Omdurman, the Mahdist capital.
+In 1896, during the reign of Tewfik's son, Abbas II, a massive Anglo-Egyptian force, under the command of General Herbert Kitchener, began the conquest of the Sudan not long after the death of the Mahdi, Muhammad Ahmad, to typhus.
+The Mahdists were defeated in the battles of Abu Hamed and Atbara.
+The campaign was concluded with the Anglo-Egyptian victory in the Battle of Omdurman, the Mahdist capital.

-The Khalifa was hunted down and killed in 1899, in the Battle of Umm Diwaykarat, and Anglo-Egyptian rule was restored to the Sudan.
+Caliph Abdallahi ibn Muhammad was hunted down and killed in 1899 in the Battle of Umm Diwaykarat, and Anglo-Egyptian rule was restored to the Sudan.